-Instructions for zeroing your rifle
+Instructions to zero your own rifle

 - Set your rifle on a proper bench rest, making sure it is stable and secure so it will not move

 - Line up the cross-hairs in the centre of the target and squeeze the trigger

 - Once you have your bullet strike, move the rifle so the cross-hairs are covering the centre of the strike.
 Make sure the rifle is steady and secure again.

 - Now, using the scope turrets, move the cross-hairs back to the centre of the target – the next shot should go where they are pointed now.

 These steps are a swift way to zero your own rifle and work best for rimfire rifles.

 Remember to fine tune them to ensure that they are zeroed exactly.

 Checklist when zeroing your rifle